oktadev/okta-blog/_source/_posts/2022-09-08-react-fastify-postgres.md

 3. To use the Docker configuration we created, run `docker compose up`.

-4. There is a provided Postgreql data dump `./nasa-facilities_20200910.sql` in the example repo.
+4. There is a provided PostgrSQL data dump `./nasa-facilities_20200910.sql` in the example repo.
 You can import it by running the following from the project root directory:
 ```bash
 docker exec -i nasa-facilities psql -U postgres nasa-facilities < ./nasa-facilities_20200910.sql
 ```